galamboslajos/galamboslajos.github.io/index.md

   <img src="./IMG_3785.HEIC" alt="Profile Picture" style="width:150px; border-radius:50%; display:block; margin:auto;">
   <p>I’m an investment and wealth management analyst, currently managing a €3M multi-asset portfolio for a private HNW client, covering equities, fixed income, real estate, and alternative investments.
 I previously worked at Granit Asset Management, contributing to equity and real estate front-office projects.</p>

-  </p>I hold a Master’s in Economics, Data, and Policy from Central European University and a degree in International Relations from Corvinus University.
+I hold a Master’s in Economics, Data, and Policy from Central European University and a degree in International Relations from Corvinus University.
 Over the years, I’ve built financial analysis and data-driven decision-making skills, which I’m now putting to work in real-world investment projects.
-Whether it's optimizing portfolios, exploring eco-tourism investments, or structuring sustainable strategies, I’m all about turning insights into action.</p>
+Whether it's optimizing portfolios, exploring eco-tourism investments, or structuring sustainable strategies, I’m all about turning insights into action.

   <p><strong>LinkedIn:</strong> <a href="https://www.linkedin.com/in/lajosgalambos">Lajos Galambos</a></p>
   <p><strong>GitHub:</strong> <a href="https://github.com/galamboslajos">galamboslajos</a></p>